General Instrument CP1600: Instruction set and registers

 The system included 87 basic instructions.
 Instructions might be one to three 16-bit words long depending on the addressing format being used.
 The CP1600 did not support memory-memory indirect addressing (offsets), and looping was implemented using a dedicated adder that performed single-cycle changes to addresses in memory.
-The arithmetic logic unit (ALU) was 16-bit wide and could add two 16-bit internal registers in 2.4 microseconds, and memory to register add two 16-bit numbers in 3.2 microseconds.
+The arithmetic logic unit (ALU) was 8 bits wide and could add two 16-bit internal registers in 2.4 microseconds, and memory to register adds of 16-bit numbers in 3.2 microseconds.

 Like the PDP-11, the CP1600 used eight 16-bit "general purpose" processor registers, although they were not truly general-purpose as in modern designs.
 Only R0 had no pre-defined purpose and has been described as "the primary accumulator".
 R1 through R3 could be used data pointers, generally used for register-based addressing ("implied addressing").
 R4 and R5 auto-incremented after being accessed, which made them useful for looping over collections of data.

 R6 was the stack pointer, R7 the program counter.
 Since both of these registers were visible to the programmer, they could be used to implement multiple stacks, or support more complex branching, among other things.
 There were no implicit stack instructions; when R6 was used in a "read" operation it decremented the address and then returned the data being pointed at, simulating a POP, and when it was used in a "write" it would write then post-increment (like R4/R5), simulating a PUSH.